GerganaStanilova/Fast-and-exact-motif-discovery-using-the-SeqAn-library-GenMap-algorithm/README.md

    ```
    Since the program cannot account for the nucleotide background distribution, the results are suboptimal.

-* In order to test the program with real biological motif, run the program implantmotif.cpp with the motif you want implanted as the first argument:
+* In order to test the program with real biological motif implanted in random sequences, execute:

 	```sh
    /path/to/implant_motif/build ./implantmotif t n motif